 The domain of a function is the set of all possible input values for which the function is defined.
-It is an important concept in mathematics, as it helps to determine the behavior of a function and its applicability to specific problems or scenarios.
+It helps to determine the behavior of a function and its applicability to specific problems or scenarios.

 For example, consider the function , which represents the square root of .
 The domain of this function is all non-negative real numbers, as the square root is not defined for negative numbers.